Lobster: History

+The first US lobster cannery opened in Eastport, Maine in the 1840s.
+By 1880, Maine had 23; of the total lobster catch of 14.2 million pounds, about 2/3 was canned.
+Canning shifted to the Canadian Maritime Provinces in the 1870s.
+The Maritimes were too far from major markets to support a live lobster trade, so most of their catch was canned.
+In Prince Edward Island in 1879, 35 canneries canned 2.3 million pounds, mostly shipped to Great Britain.
+In Maine, overfishing led to stricter legal restrictions on lobstering, and shipping live lobsters became more practical using ice, so by 1895, the Maine lobster canning industry had disappeared.
+In Canada, by 1921, about 6.6m pounds of lobster were canned.
+Through the 1950s, the number of Canadian canneries declined as refrigerated rail, truck, and air freight made shipping live lobster easier and faster: live lobster could efficiently reach markets throughout North America, especially after airline deregulation in 1977.

 Grading

 Caught lobsters are graded as new-shell, hard-shell, or old-shell.
 Because lobsters that have recently shed their shells are the most delicate, an inverse relationship exists between the price of American lobster and its flavor.
 New-shell lobsters have paper-thin shells and a worse meat-to-shell ratio, but the meat is very sweet.
 However, the lobsters are so delicate that even transport to Boston almost kills them, making the market for new-shell lobsters strictly local to the fishing towns where they are offloaded.
 Hard-shell lobsters with firm shells but less sweet meat can survive shipping to Boston, New York, and even Los Angeles, so they command a higher price than new-shell lobsters.
 Meanwhile, old-shell lobsters, which have not shed since the previous season and have a coarser flavor, can be shipped by air anywhere in the world and arrive alive, making them the most expensive.